yungchou/contoso.insurance/Hands-on lab/HOL unguided - Building a resilient IaaS architecture.md

 #### Tasks to complete

-1. Navigate to <https://github.com/opsgility/cw-building-resilient-iaas-architecture-sql> and click the **Deploy to Azure Button**.
+-   Navigate to <https://github.com/opsgility/cw-building-resilient-iaas-architecture-sql> and click the **Deploy to Azure Button**.
 Deploy the template to the ContosoCloudShopRG resource group in the West Central US region.

-2. After the template is deployed, execute the following command on SQLVM-1:
+-   After the template is deployed, execute the following command on SQLVM-1:
     ```
     New-Cluster -Name CLUST-1 -Node SQLVM-1,SQLVM-2,WITNESSVM -StaticAddress 10.0.1.8
     ```

-3. Enable SQL Server AlwaysOn on SQLVM-1 and SQL VM-2 and change the service login for both to Contoso\\demouser.
+-   Enable SQL Server AlwaysOn on SQLVM-1 and SQL VM-2 and change the service login for both to Contoso\\demouser

-4. Copy the script from: **C:\\HOL\\CreateSQLAG.sql** on the LABVM to C:\\SQATA on SQLVM-1**.** Execute the script in cmd mode.
+-   Copy the script from: **C:\\HOL\\CreateSQLAG.sql** on the LABVM to **C:\\SQATA on SQLVM-1**.
+Execute the script in cmd mode.

 #### Exit criteria

--   SQL AlwaysOn Availability groups should be deployed.
+-   SQL AlwaysOn Availability groups should be deployed

 ### Task 2: Convert the SQL deployment to Managed Disks